-His conclusion is that you need a lot of ideas to be creative.
+He concludes that you need a lot of ideas to be creative.
 Then you have to start immediately by executing them, but not to finish them immediately.
 Creatives aren't that creative at all.
-They have an idea and know how to improve it over and over again.
+They have an idea and know-how to improve it over and over again.

 Creators always doubt and improve

-Creatives doubt everything they think of and make.
+Creatives question everything they think of and make.
 According to Adam, they doubt just as much as less creative people, but with one difference.
-They don't doubt themselves.
+They don't question themselves.
 The flow of creativity often works as follows:

 - You are going to doubt whether the idea is really good.